worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 ## 1.0 Purpose & Architecture

 Encryption Type 6 defines the protocol for creating and using a secure, direct communication tunnel between a client and a content server.
+Examples of content servers include QMail, DRD, Webservers, VPN endpoints.
 This protocol is used after the client has successfully derived a 256-bit shared secret using the Raida Key Exchange (RKE) protocol.

 ### 1.1 Architectural Overview